-Volunteering Solutions offers an exciting opportunity to do a 2 week volunteer trip along with weekend excursions for the volunteers, with a combination of volunteer work and weekend excursions to Agra, and tour to one of the most historic and cultural sites in the capital city of Delhi.
+Volunteering Solutions offers an exciting opportunity to do a 2 week volunteer trip along with weekend excursions to Agra, and tour to one of the most historic and cultural sites in the capital city of Delhi.

 This program is especially suitable for volunteers who do not have time to commit to a month, or more, of volunteering abroad, but would like to make some contribution.
 Also, travel along with other volunteers over the weekends to one of the most spectacular places in northern India.

 Dates: 1st and 3rd Monday of the month

 Working Days: Monday – Friday – 5 days a week, 5-6 hours in a day

 Weekends: Travel / Sightseeing included in Cost